jvrolfe/data-analytics-power-bi-report90/README.md

 Each of the navigation buttons takes the user to the associated page in the report.

 For final touches, any of the blank cards that were previously on a report page but were unused were deleted to declutter the visuals.

+### Milestone Ten
+In this milestone, a connection to the database containing the information was genereated.
+Several queries were run using SQL.
+These files are labelled question 1 - 5 and can be found in this repo in the SQL Queries folder.
+In this folder, there are csv files that contain the name of the tables and the columns within each table for reference.